phanerka/link-stash/Lediting/How to-/modify in-game regions.md

 - batfly spawner location
 - amount and location of pipe connections
 - water level
+> [!info] Wormgrass can also be modified via regionkit iirc, without having to touch files.
 https://ln5.sync.com/dl/55a36f020/ab9tsrvb-pawzct9a-cevwrdgn-2pkthfz2/view/default/10520072550004
 Modifying manually: [[Rooms#text files]] (WIP!)

 ### Modifying rendered image
 This way, you can modify everything else.
 Region project files are located in the Warehouse.
 Render them manually and put in the folder n stuff

-> [!note] Some level editors like Rained supply with region projects by default.
+> [!info] Some level editors like Rained supply with region projects by default.

 https://seroen.github.io/Seroens-Repo/regions.html
 https://github.com/Seroen/Seroens-Repo-Files/tree/main/LevelEditorProjects